chelseasfund/chelseasfund.org/_pages/litigation.md

                       making abortion immediately illegal in Wyoming.
 The governor also signed a [ban on the use of medication abortion](https://www.npr.org/2023/03/18/1164515347/wyoming-ban-abortion-pills)
                       that will take effect on July 1st, 2023.
+* March 22nd, 2023 -- Judge Owens grants Chelsea's Fund's request for a temporary restraining order blocking the enforcement of Wyoming's new abortion ban until our case can be heard.